Read our advice and latest updates

 From January 2017, food retailers have published our own Campylobacter test results for fresh chicken, in collaboration with the open data scheme on Campylobacter with the Food Standards Agency.

-Co-op results for Q2 2019 show 1.8% of our chickens sampled had contamination at levels greater than 1,000 cfu/g.
-FSA target is for a maximum of 7% of our chicken to be at the highest levels.
+Co-op results for Q4 2019 show 0% of our chickens sampled had contamination at levels greater than 1,000 cfu/g.
+The FSA target is for a maximum of 7% of our chicken to be at the highest levels.
 Our testing shows that the initiatives we have introduced continue to reduce highest contamination levels to within the industry target.
+Our results have been below 2% for the whole year and at 0% for Q3 and Q4.
 We are continuing to work in partnership with our supply chain to reduce Campylobacter levels in poultry.

 It's the most common form of food poisoning in the UK, with four out of five cases coming from poultry.
 Symptoms (including abdominal pain, diarrhoea, fever and vomiting) usually develop two to five days after eating the contaminated food.
 Most people recover without treatment within two to five days.